425 E. Main Street,

 1 person favorited this theater

-George Eastman wanted to expose the public to classical music and thought that a movie theater with a well trained orchestra and organist would be a good way to do it.
-Though not as spectacular as some movie palaces, the Eastman has a lovely oval entrance lobby with a bronze box office, marble columns, wall hangings depicting the story of Psyche and Cupid, and well detailed plaster work.
+George Eastman wanted to expose the public to classical music and thought that a movie theatre with a well trained orchestra and organist would be a good way to do it.
+Though not as spectacular as some movie palaces, the Eastman Theatre has a lovely oval entrance lobby with a bronze box office, marble columns, wall hangings depicting the story of Psyche and Cupid, and well detailed plaster work.

 As a side note, the light fixtures to hang in the corners of the ceiling above the balcony had not arrived by opening day, so the workmen took a pair of washtubs, wired them for electricity, ornamented and gilded them, and hung them up to do temporary duty until the real thing arrived.
 81 years later the temporary fixtures are still in place.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.